bluemellophone/JDKK-Protocol/README.txt

 --------------- Notes ---------------

+The verbose flag -v can be added to the python file to print out information in verbose mode.
+For example: python server.py 5000 -v or python client.py 5000 -v

 The client program has to associate a voter with a RSA keypair.
 In reality, there would exist only one provate key on a machine for the purpose of voting.
 This is not a realistic, practical, or an efficient implimentation.
 For testing purposes, the client asks for the voter number of the user so that it can loate that person's RSA public / private keypair.